Donald Trump & Kim Jong-Un's Highly-Anticipated Meeting Will Take Place In Singapore

-President Donald Trump has confirmed that his highly-anticipated meeting with North Korea’s Kim Jong-Un and myself will take place in Singapore on June 12.
+President Donald Trump has confirmed that his highly-anticipated meeting with North Korea’s Kim Jong-un will take place in Singapore on June 12.
 The POTUS announced the news via Twitter.

 “We will both try to make it a very special moment for World Peace,” Trump wrote.

 In March 2018, Foreign Policy published a timeline, detailing the highs and the lows of U.S. diplomacy with North Korea.
-Trump’s meeting with Kim Jong-Un is a historical high.
+Trump’s meeting with Kim Jong-un is a historical high.
 This will make Donald Trump the first sitting U.S. president to meet a North Korean leader.

 This resulted in a deal between the two countries, but it broke down under immense pressure from the George W. Bush administration, who had a hard-line stance on North Korea.
-President Barrack Obama made a few attempts to get Pyongyang to negotiate, but did not achieve much, besides increasing sanctions.
+President Barrack Obama made a few attempts to get Pyongyang to negotiate but did not achieve much, besides increasing sanctions.

 This year will probably be remembered as a monumental one in history books, either way.
 As the BBC reported, Kim pledged “new history” with South Korea.

-On April 27, Kim Jong-Un became the first North Korean leader to set foot in South Korea since the end of the Korean War.
+On April 27, Kim Jong-un became the first North Korean leader to set foot in South Korea since the end of the Korean War.
 He met with South Korean leader Moon Jae-in.
-The two shook hands, after going back and forth across the border.
+The two shook hands after going back and forth across the border.

-Although Donald Trump initially promised to be tough on North Korea, and even ridiculed and insulted the country’s leader via Twitter, his approach seems to have changed.
+Although Donald Trump initially promised to be tough on North Korea and even ridiculed and insulted the country’s leader via Twitter, his approach seems to have changed.
 A shift in philosophy has, so it seems, done wonders for relations between North Korea and the West.

 South Korean President Moon Jae-in, as the Inquisitr noted, said U.S. President Donald Trump deserves a Nobel Peace Prize for his efforts to end North Korea’s nuclear weapons program.

-The culmination of Trump’s efforts will be reached on June 12, which is when the POTUS and Kim Jong-Un will meet.
+The culmination of Trump’s efforts will be reached on June 12, which is when the POTUS and Kim Jong-un will meet.
 The meeting will take place in Singapore.
 According to Bloomberg, almost 3,000 miles south of Pyongyang, Singapore represents neutral turf for both leaders.